 Configuring your local workstation

-Cuebot is now running on GCP and ready to manage your render hosts and job queue.
-To enable the visual interface for submitting and managing tasks, configure your local workstation to run CueSubmit and CueGUI, and then connect from your local host to GCP.
+Cuebot is now running on Google Cloud and ready to manage your render hosts and job queue.
+To enable the visual interface for submitting and managing tasks, configure your local workstation to run CueSubmit and CueGUI, and then connect from your local host to Google Cloud.

 Create a directory and set permissions for the bucket mount point

 Create a mount point for your Cloud Storage bucket and set its permissions to read and write.

 sudo mkdir /shots sudo chmod 777 /shots sudo chown $USER /shots

 When mounted on your local workstation and render host, these paths resolve to something like

 /shots/robotdanceparty/sh_05/sh_05_lores.blendfor your input animation scene file.